Pink Saturday

-Pink Saturday is a street party held the Saturday night before San Francisco Pride (Gay Pride Day) in San Francisco's Castro district.
-It coincides with the annual Dyke March in San Francisco.
+Pink Saturday was a street party held the Saturday night before San Francisco Pride (Gay Pride Day) in San Francisco's Castro district.
+It coincided with the annual Dyke March in San Francisco.
+The last event was held in 2014.

-Attendees are asked to donate money at the gate.
+Attendees were asked to donate money at the gate.
 Gate donations in 2008 were around $20,000.

 In 2009, the event's estimated attendance was 100,000 people, and cost $150,000.

 2010 shooting

 During the 2010 Pink Saturday, on June 26, 19-year-old Stephen Powell was killed after being shot four times in the chest.
 Two others were injured after being shot in the leg.
 A 20-year-old man named Ed Perkins was arrested in connection with the shooting.
 Perkins knew Powell, but did not know the two others.
 The shooting was not a hate crime, occurred outside the actual Pink Saturday event area, and was reported as gang-related.